-In summary, if you want to live like a typical Londoner, see British home life first hand, have some home-cooked meals, want a home away from the crowds and noise of central London, or want a single, a homestay is the best choice.
-Homestays also have a significant financial advantage as most meals are provided and you receive a stipend for the rest.
+In summary, if you want to live like a typical Londoner, see British home life first hand, have some home-cooked meals, want a home away from the crowds and noise of central London, a homestay is the best choice.
+Homestays also have a significant financial advantage as all meals are covered.